edadma/sprolog/README.md

 S-Prolog
 ========

 This is the beginnings of a Warren Abstract Machine based Prolog interpreter in Scala.
-Currently, it implements pure Prolog, that is Prolog with no cut (!) or other extra-logical predicates, none of the usual WAM optimizations (constant and list WAM instructions), and no tail recursion optimization.
+Currently, it implements only pure Prolog, that is Prolog with no cut (!) or other extra-logical predicates, no tail recursion optimization, and only a few of the standard built-in predicates.
+Most of the WAM optimization instructions are not yet implemented except for the ones supporting constants.

 It will aim to be a subset of ISO Prolog including a standard Prolog parser using https://github.com/edadma/rtcep.